ai4pm/TLGP/README.md

 # Software Description

-Here are the software scripts implementing our machine-learning methods for multi-ancestral clinico-genomic prediction of diseases.
+Here are the software scripts implementing our machine learning methods for multi-ancestral clinico-genomic prediction of diseases.

   ---------------------------------------------------------------------------------
   **Entity**    **Path/location**                      **Note**
   ------------- -------------------------------------- ----------------------------
   Data          ./data/instructions.txt                The path of the real and
-                                                       synthetic datasets
+                                                       synthetic datasets.

-  Features      ./data/Features.xlsx                   The features used for each
+  Features      ./data/Features.xlsx                   The features used in each
-                                                       study
+                                                       study.

-  Model         ./\*.py/build_model                    The interface used to build generator                                            a deep learning model
+  Model         ./\*.py/build_model                    The interface used to build generator                                            a deep learning model with Keras.

   Mixture       ./scripts/\*.py/mixture_learning       The mixture learning scheme
                                                        for each study.